macmullensantiago/Apuntes--/README.md

     * a string of characters

   # What's a character?
-    * a strign of bits
+    * a string of bits

   # What's a program?
     * a finite string of bits